 2 to 10 minutes

-Consist of assessments that explore concentration, multi-tasking, visual thinking, reactivity, spatial thinking, memory/face recognition, and learning efficiency.
+Consists of assessments that explore concentration, multi-tasking, visual thinking, reactivity, spatial thinking, memory/face recognition, and learning efficiency.
 These are used for customer-facing roles, technical jobs, and quality assurance positions.

 Usually, the only 15-minute test administered by Cut-e is the E-tray test.
 Here, you will need to manage an email inbox by prioritizing tasks based on the objectives and goals required within the position.
 They are especially common when applying to a managerial, sales, or administrative role.